tektutor/scala-oct-2021/README.md

 - functions are first-class citizens
 - functions can be assigned to variables as values
 - functional programming styles leads to short and crisp code
+- functional programming languages are close to mathematical expressions
+- functional programming languages supports anonymous functions called Lambdas
+- functional programming languages treats functions that has side-effects as impure functions
+- functional programming languages discourages use of impure functions
 - recommends pure functions, i.e functions without side-effects
 - pure functions are functions that return the same values irrespective of how many times they are invoked
+- pure functions doesn't modify any external state like writing to files, modifying an external variable/object
 - lock free threads are faster compared to threads that are synchronized using locks
-- functional programming encourages you develop lock free applications by treating function arguments as immutable(read only).
-Only local variables are modified, while accessing global variables are discouraged as they require synchronization which will slow down concurrent operations.
+- functional programming languages encourages you develop lock free applications by treating function arguments as immutable(read only).
+Only local variables are modified, while accessing global variables are discouraged as they require synchronization which will slow down your concurrent operations.

 ### Scala
  - is a statically-typed language but offers many features similar to dynamically typed languages